 Cities, especially the most expensive ones (think Oslo, Geneva, Zurich, Copenhagen, Stockholm ...), inhale your money like a vacuum cleaner set on high.
 To protect your money purse, take advantage of a destination's more giving side.
 (Read: Free attractions.)

 Many institutions that do exact a fee will set aside complimentary days or hours.
-New York's Museum of Modern Art waives the charge Fridays from 4 to 8 p.m.; at the Louvre in Paris, visitors can hang onto their euros the first Sunday of each month as well as on July 14 (Bastille Day).
+New York's Museum of Modern Art waives the charge Fridays from 4 to 8 p.m.; at the Louvre in Paris, visitors can hang onto their euros the first Sunday of each month from October through March.
 Guests under age 26 also enter for free on Fridays from 6 to 9:45 p.m.

 If you are a student, teacher, senior or member of the military, always carry ID; freebies or discounts may drop into your lap.

-To further treat your wallet to a break, snag free audience tickets to a TV show taping -- "The View," "Hot in Cleveland," "The Price Is Right" -- in New York or Los Angeles.
+To further treat your wallet to a break, snag free audience tickets to a TV show taping -- "The View," "The Daily Show," "The Price Is Right" -- in New York or Los Angeles.
 For the game show, you might even return home with a tidy profit.
-Or tag along on a free tour, such as the Chicago Greeter program or New York City's Free Tours by Foot.
+Or tag along on a free tour, such as Free Tours by Foot, which operates "pay what you wish" excursions in several cities including London, Paris and Washington D.C.
 (Keep in mind that tips are often appreciated even if the tour itself is free.)

 It's so easy to snag a cab: Wag a hand, and seconds later a blur of yellow will screech to a stop.
 However, moving around a city in a taxi can be costly and, frankly, hair-raising.
 For a more local experience and a potentially quicker pony ride (especially at rush hour), take public transportation.